Why Do I Pee So Much at Night?

 – Liver failure

-– Neurologic diseases like multiple sclerosis, Alzheimer’s and Parkinson’s
+– Neurologic diseases like Multiple Sclerosis, Alzheimer’s and Parkinson’s.

-If you have an underlying health issue and you get it treated, that may stop the nighttime peeing problem but you may need medication to help with that, too.
+If you have an underlying health issue and you get it treated, that may stop the night time peeing problem but you may need medication to help with that, too.

 Helpful information: